+Numerical evaluation alone is not sufficient to evaluate the imperceptibility of adversarial attack on skeletal motions, because they cannot accurately indicate whether the attack is perceptible to humans \cite{wang_understanding_2021}.
+We, therefore, conduct rigorous perceptual studies to evaluate the imperceptibility of BASAR.
+Therefore, we design a new perceptual study protocol that includes three perception metrics: Deceitfulness, Naturalness and Indistinguishability.
+Deceitfulness is to test whether BASAR visually changes the semantics of the motion.
+Naturalness aims to test whether on-manifold adversarial samples look more natural than off-manifold adversarial samples.
+Indistinguishability is the strictest test to see whether adversarial samples by BASAR can survive a side-by-side scrutiny.
+The details of the perceptual study is reported in \textbf{Supplemental Document}.

-The average success rate of \textbf{Deceitfulness} is 79.64\% across three models, with 88.13\% , 83.33\%, 67.47\% on STGCN, MS-G3D and SGN respectively.
-This is consistent with our prediction because SGN requires larger perturbations, thus is more likely to lead to the change of the motion semantics.
-Next, 85\% of the on-manifold adersarial samples looks more natural than off-manifold samples.
+The success rate of \textit{Deceitfulness} is 79.64\%.
+Next, 85\% of the on-manifold adersarial samples look more natural than off-manifold samples.
 This is understandable as manifold projection not only makes sure the poses are on the manifold, but also enforces the similarity of the dynamics between the attacked and original motion.
-Finally, the results of \textbf{Indistinguishability} are 89.90\% on average.
+Finally, the results of \textit{Indistinguishability} are 89.90\% on average.
 BASAR even outperforms the white-box attack (80.83\%) in \cite{wang_understanding_2021}.
-We further look into on-manifold vs off-manifold.
-Both samples are tested in Indistinguishability, but 94.63\% of the on-manifold samples fooled the users; while 84.69\% of the off-manifold samples fooled the users, showing that on-manifold samples are more deceitful.
-The off-manifold samples which successfully fool the users contain only small deviations.
+BASAR successfully fools the users under the strictest side-by-side scrutiny.
+The complete perceptual evaluation is reported in \textbf{Supplemental Document}